Maintaining safety is a team effort.

 It must also comply with Davis-Bacon, 34 CFR §§ 76.600, and 75.600-75.618, which in turn require various assessments, including environmental impact, wages of workers, historic preservation, title and right of access, public advertising market bidding, and financial and economic assessments.
 Compliance is also required with OMB Standard Forms 24B and D.

 Want to buy through your existing pre qualified vendor?
-No problem, contact us and we’ll coordinate with them.
+No problem, contact us via the form below and we’ll coordinate with them.

 Contact us